migtools/mig-controller/README.md

 Automation will be run to check if the bug is valid and will update the bugzilla.
 To complete the automation for a bugzilla please add `Bug xxxxxx:` to the title of the PR.
+The automation will follow the bug process outlined.
+Once a bug pr is posted the bug will be moved to `POST`. you can create more then 1 PR across all the repos for the bug and they will all be attached.
+Once the last open PR is merged, and it is merged to the branch that the bug is targeting, the bugzilla will be moved to `MODIFIED`

 ## Quick-start: CLI based migration